prysmaticlabs/prysm/README.md

 ## Becoming a Proposer

 ```
-geth sharding-collator --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
+geth sharding-proposer --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
 ```

 Proposers are tasked with state execution, so they will process and validate pending transactions in the Geth node and create collations with headers that are then broadcast to a proposals pool along with an ETH deposit.